Neel Akasher Chandni: Plot

-The plot revolves around the relationship between three characters – Neel (Jisshu Sengupta), Akash (Jeet), and Chandni (Koel Mallick).
+The plot revolves around the relationship between three characters – Neel, Akash and Chandni.
 Neel and Akash are childhood friends.
-Neel's industrialist father (Ashok Kumar) considers Akash as his son.
+Neel's industrialist father considers Akash as his son.
 Akash wants to be a singer, while Neel goes to the United States to complete his MBA.
-Akash and Chandni fall in love with each other in college, and Neel falls in love with Chandni in an airport.
-On Chandni's birthday, her father (Arun Bandyopadhyay) announces her engagement with Neel in Akash's presence, who decides to sacrifice his love for his friend.
-Neel's father, concerned over Akash's feelings for Chandi, sends hitmen to kill Akash.
+Akash and Chandni fall in love in college, and Neel falls in love with Chandni at an airport.
+On Chandni's birthday, her father announces her engagement with Neel in Akash's presence, who decides to sacrifice his love for his friend.
+Neel's father, concerned over Akash's feelings for Chandi, sends hitmen to kill him.
 Chandni marries Neel to fulfill her father's wishes, and Neel and Chandni go to North Bengal for their honeymoon.
-In North Bengal they find Anthony Gomes, who looks similar to Akash.
+In North Bengal they find Anthony Gomes, who looks like Akash.
 Anthony admits that he is actually Akash and Neel arranges for Chandni and Akash to be married.
 In the marriage hall, Chandni tells Akash that she loves Neel and can't marry him.
 Just then, they find out that Neel had been in an accident, and they rush to the hospital.
 Akash gives his kidney to save Neel and dies.